Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 CTF (Collaborative Translation Framework) Loader is an authentication service that delivers text support for alternative user input applications such as keyboard translation, speech recognition, and handwriting.

 Besides initializing the Alternative User Text Input Processor (TIP), the CTF platform also activates the Microsoft Office’s Language Bar – a feature that enables you to seamlessly switch between different input languages when loaded.

-It may also start up automatically at boot and it may remain running in your system tray until you close MS Office (or whatever app) using it.
+It may also start up automatically at boot and it may remain running in your system tray until you close Microsoft Office, or another app that is using it.